 Law enforcement may use portable or stationary devices to test a person's breath, and an officer will read the implied consent statement known as the DL-26 form or the “O'Connell Warning” when asking the driver to submit to a test.
 While a person who agrees to this type of test and has BAC of 0.08 or higher will be charged with DUI, it is highly important to understand that there may be a multitude of problems with the devices the tests were performed on or mistakes made by the people operating them can result in drunk driving charges being dismissed.

 Philadelphia Lawyer Challenging Breath Test Results

 If you were recently arrested for DUI in Pennsylvania after blowing 0.08 or higher on a test of your breath, you should speak to an experienced criminal defense attorney as soon as possible.
-Joseph Lento will fully investigate the circumstances of your arrest and determine whether there were any errors in how chemical tests were conducted.
+The Lento Law Firm Criminal Defense Team will fully investigate the circumstances of your arrest and determine whether there were any errors in how chemical tests were conducted.